Mom0aut/DynamicRelations/README.md

 [![Java CI with Maven](https://github.com/Mom0aut/DynamicRelations/actions/workflows/maven.yml/badge.svg)](https://github.com/Mom0aut/DynamicRelations/actions/workflows/maven.yml) [![Coverage](.github/badges/jacoco.svg)](https://github.com/Mom0aut/DynamicRelations/actions/workflows/maven.yml)

-Dynamic Relation Model for Java EE Projects
+Dynamic Relation Model for Java EE Projects.
+With Dynamic Relations you can add or delete Custom Relations between Entities during runtime.
+Simply Add the @Relation to your existing Entity and necessary Dynamic Relations Entity will be generated.

+# What is an Dynamic Relation?

+Todo insert Pictures and explanation for Dynamic Relation.

+# Maven Dependency

+Todo need to deploy to Maven Central!

+# How to use
+Todo show Example with @Relation

 # Contribution